-6. might be added to New York schools in the near future?
+6. Based on current national and/or international events, what curricular subjects might be added to New York schools in the near future?
 Support your response with specific evidence.

-Activity Twenty-three:

-Research, Thinking & Writing about Education
+Activity Twenty-three: Research, Thinking & Writing about Education

 To use information from a variety of resources as supporting evidence in developing thematic essays.